ChimeHQ/Neon/README.md

 # Neon
 A system for working with language syntax.

 Neon aims to provide facilities for highlighting, indenting, and querying the structure of language text in a performant way.
-It based on [tree-sitter](https://tree-sitter.github.io/tree-sitter/), via [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).
+It is based on [tree-sitter](https://tree-sitter.github.io/tree-sitter/), via [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter).

 The library is being extracted from the [Chime](https://www.chimehq.com) editor.
 It's a pretty complex system, and pulling it out is something we intend to do over time.